tpascarella/sr50/docs/investing/franchises.md

 # Franchises

+Buying a business someone else has already proven out.

 Franchises are opportunities to purchase an existing business that you own and operate, while using an established business's brand.

 ## Advantages & Disadvantages